Tecmaxmar/dataQA_engineer_challenge/README.md

 - Check Uniqueness: All rows must be unique.
 Duplicated rows will be deleted.
 - Check freshness: In addition to checking the date the file is copied, we check the name of the file that has the date.
 - File report: This report contains file format and file quality features.
-This report allows to create the Dashboard(#Dashboard) showed below
+This report allows to create the [Dashboard](#Dashboard) showed below

 ### Report Module
 The report Module produces the reports, metadata and result files